Holographic tetraquarks and the newly observed $T_{cc}^{+}$ at LHCb: Holographic light baryons

-This construction has been extended to charm and bottom heavy baryons~\cite{SKYRMEHEAVY,PENTARHO}.
-The difference with strangeness though is that the partners of the kaon, i.e. $(0^-,1^-)=(D(B),D^*(B))$, are degenerate leading to a degenerate baryon multiplet $({\frac 12}^+, {\frac 32}^+)$.
-Parity doubling suggests a nearby baryon multiplet $({\frac 12}^-, {\frac 32}^-)$ by binding to the chiral partners $(0^+, 1^+)=(\tilde{D}(B),\tilde{D}^*(B))$~\cite{NEAR}. \\ \\ {\bf 3.
-Holographic light baryons\,\,} In holographic QCD, confinement and chiral symmetry breaking can be addressed simultaneously for instance in the Witten-Sakai-Sugimoto model~\cite{SSX}.
+In holographic QCD, confinement and chiral symmetry breaking can be addressed simultaneously for instance in the Witten-Sakai-Sugimoto model~\cite{SSX}.
 Confinement follows from a stack of colored D4-branes, in the double limit of a large number of colors and strong coupling, with the string tension fixed by the apparent horizon.
 The spontaneous breaking of chiral symmetry arises from the geometrical fusion of a pair of flavored D8-D$\bar8$-branes in the probe approximation.
-The model with only two parameters-the brane tension $\kappa$ and the KK-compactification scale $M_{KK}$- is in remarkable agreement with phenomenology~\cite{HIDDEN}.
+The model with only two parameters-the brane tension $\kappa$ and the Kaluza-Klein compactification scale $M_{KK}$- is in remarkable agreement with phenomenology~\cite{HIDDEN}.

 Holographic baryons are flavor valued instantons in the probe D8-D$\bar8$ branes.
 Their topological charge is identified with baryon charge, and their quantization follows from the quantization of the instanton moduli in bulk.
 Most noteworthy is the fact that the instanton size or equivalently the baryon core is fixed by geometry or equivalently the BPS condition, making it independent of the nature of the mesons retained and/or their derivatives thereby solving a key problem in the Skyrme model.